 As we get old our sense of smell declines.
 This also affects our sense of taste and food will lose its flavour.
 By 80 years old 80% of people have some major smell dysfunction and 50% are "anosmic" by the standards of young people.
 Not only do we lose our sense of smell, we lose our ability to discriminate between smells.Women, while also losing smell sensitivity with age, perform better than men at all ages.
 Patients with neurodegenerative diseases, such as Alzheimer's disease, suffer olfactory losses.
 Very early stage Alzheimer's patients show a loss of smell sensitivity.

 Having done several years of research into this area I have become much more sceptical (and cautious!).
-Using EEG recording in my lab we have analysed the effect of two essential oils, ylang ylang and rosemary, on the alpha-wave content of the brain activity.
-The EEG was recorded over the occipital region of the scalp referred to the vertex, with the eyes closed.
-Alpha wave activity in the brain is associated with the level of arousal; thus "alpha-block" can be caused by anything that gives the brain something to think about!
-Close your eyes and relax and alpha-activity increases.
+Using EEG recording in my lab we have analysed the effect of various odorants (eg vanillin and butyric acid) and essential oils (eg lavender, ylang ylang and rosemary) on the alpha-wave content of the brain activity.
+The EEG was recorded over the frontal region of the scalp referred to the mastoids, with the eyes closed.
+Alpha wave activity in the brain is associated with the level of arousal - when you are drowsy or sleepy your generate more alphawaves (eg just before you go to sleep).
+If the brain is active, this causes "alpha-block", and brain activity changes to high frequency, low amplitude beta waves.
 So, in some respects alpha wave activity is an index of relaxation - more alpha, more relaxed.